 Scott de Wever

 Scott is an Exercise Physiologist with over 10 years experience in the fitness and rehabilitation industry.
-Scott's particular interests lie in musculoskeletal rehabilitation, specifically knee rehabilitation after undergoing an ACL reconstruction himself and golf specific physical training.
-Scott's approach to treatment is to enhance individiual's understanding of their won body's mechanics and believes patient education is the key to long-term indepenedent management of a variety of conditions.
+Scott's particular interests lie in musculoskeletal rehabilitation, specifically knee rehabilitation after undergoing an ACL reconstruction himself.
+He also loves athletic development and golf specific physical training.
+Scott's approach to treatment is injury prevention or prehabilitation 'must come before performance'.
+Having the ability to train more often with the required intensities is far more important than having the ability to hit the ball 300m occasionally but have no sustanablitiy within your body.
+Scott treats with the goal to enhance an individiual's understanding of their own body mechanics; believing patient education is the key to long-term indepenedent management of a variety of conditions.
 Scott is a dedicated clinician and is always seeking new treatment outcomes for patients.

 Chris has a Bachelor of Exercise Science, Cert IV in fitness and is a level 2 Tennis Australia Coach.
 He is a past professional tennis player and has also worked extensively as a strength and conditioning coach on the ATP world tennis tour.
 Chris has a special interest in musculoskeletal rehabilitation and helping clients return to full fitness through late stage rehabilitation before return to sport.